LiquidityGate/lqg-ai/documents/articles/metamorphosisDefiLendingNeeds.md

 Anyone could build (de)centralized brokers in those abstraction layers on top of trustless protocols.

-What about Morpho?
+What about LQG?
-In just a year, Morpho became the third-largest lending protocol on Ethereum, with over $850 million in supplied assets.
-Morpho's initial version, Morpho Optimizer, was developed on top of Aave and Compound to improve the efficiency of their interest rate model.
+In just a year, LQG became the third-largest lending protocol on Ethereum, with over $850 million in supplied assets.
+LQG's initial version, LQG Optimizer, was developed on top of Aave and Compound to improve the efficiency of their interest rate model.

 Although Optimizers have seen significant growth, we acknowledge the inherent limitations of current lending models in achieving DeFi's next order of magnitude.
 Consequently, over the past six months, we have devoted most of our resources to developing a new trustless and efficient lending primitive.
 More on this will be revealed in time.

 Two years ago, as we penned the inaugural White Paper, we anticipated this moment.
-Hence the name Morpho, a nod to the evolution that all caterpillars inevitably undergo.
+Hence the name LQG, a nod to the evolution that all caterpillars inevitably undergo.